Yeonghun1675/L2M3/README.md

 ## Fine-tuning
-L2M3 offers fine-tune LLM model to reduce tokens and price.
-In [L2M3/finetune](finetune), there are `jsonl` files which is dataset for fine-tune each model.
-The list of fine-tuned dataset are in below:
+L2M3 allows you to fine-tune the LLM model to reduce token usage and cost.
+In the L2M3/finetune directory, there are `jsonl` files that serve as datasets for fine-tuning various models [[link]](finetune).
+The available fine-tuned datasets include:
 - text_categorize
 - property_inclusion
 - synthesis_inclusion